 I often share these concerns with my female friends, colleagues and even credible women leaders.
 As expected they immediately decry it and call it male anxiety, propaganda to downplay women rights and that men fear women rising to powerful positions.
 One of them said, “the facts are not there to prove such arguments and there are multiple facts to prove the misery of women in Indian society”.
 Others said, “all the laws have been made women-centric because of past experiences of men ruling the society by strong-arming women across all spheres of life”.
 They all are correct in their rights.

 Equality before law

-While we are discussing progressive ideas (once considered as radical) like monetary compensation for homemakers, women in forces, LGBTQ rights etc., we need to create a space for discussion on promoting a gender-neutral legal system to ensure equality before law.
+While we are discussing progressive ideas (once considered as radical) like monetary compensation for homemakers, women in forces, LGBTQ rights etc., we need to create a space for discussion on promoting a gender-neutral legal system to ensure equality before the law.
 Being no expert in gender studies or law, I can still emphasize on following aspects for more transparency in the system to mitigate undue advantage to one gender.
 There is some way to improve the system:

 2. The fact that the country needs to revisit its legal frameworks and make it more gender-neutral.
 The societal narrative mustn’t drive a reactionary legal system but we must take a precautionary legal approach in the tech-savvy society.
-Precaution against the possible misuse or plugging the loopholes.
+Precaution against the possible misuse or plugging of the loopholes.

 3. We don’t understand or highlight the plights of innocent falling prey to the once misusing the system.
-Hence at first, we must banish the media trails.
+Hence at first, we must banish the media trials.
 A person might lose everything.
 Law/policies must regulate these platforms (which can destroy humanity way more than nuclear weapons).

 4. Not everything can be white or black, this is a grey area and it can only be resolved or understood better by continuous deliberations.
 It calls for progressive debates, training and counselling sessions for dealing with such matters.
 Especially in divorce cases that involve a third life at stake i.e. the Children.